How can you stay sober while social distancing?

 If you’re not ready to bring a pet into your home but still want to help out, consider walking a neighbor’s dog or donating supplies to a local animal shelter.

-Continue staying active at home.
+Continue staying active while social distancing at home.
 We all know that exercise heals the brain and body, even if you’re not in recovery.
 Exercise also reduces stress, boosts the mood, increases energy, and prevents relapse.
 You can break up your exercises into 10-minute workouts if you prefer this to one long one.

 If you live in a warm climate, you can continue to get outdoors and run, bike, and walk while practicing social distancing.
 Many state parks, beach fronts, etc. are closed to the public right now, so be sure to check with these places before heading out.
 Exercising at home may be a safer option right now, so consider workout videos, stretching, dancing, etc.